Rhymlore/htcondor-web/experimental/ospool/byoc/bridges2.md

 - An OSG Connect account and password
 - An HTCondor job submit file (example.submit).
-- An XRAC allocation for Bridges 2.
+- An allocation for Bridges 2.
-- An XSEDE account and password.
+- Command-line login access to Bridges 2 (see [PSC's instructions for gaining access](https://www.psc.edu/resources/bridges-2/user-guide-2-2/#connecting-to-bridges-2)).
+    We'll use `LOGIN_NAME` to refer to your login name on Bridges-2
 - A name for your Bridges 2 annex (example).
 By convention, this is the name of the submit file you want to run, without its extension.

 #### Assumptions

 * You want to run the job described above on Bridges 2.
-* The job described above does not require more than XX GB of RAM, more than XX cores, a GPU, or more than XX hours to complete when run on Bridges 2.
+- The job described above fits within the capabilities of the Bridges 2 queue you wish to run it on.

 #### Preparation

 First, you will need to determine the project ID of your allocation on Bridges 2.
 If you already know your project ID, you can skip this section.
-If not, log in to login.xsede.org in a terminal and run the following command.
+If not, log in to `bridges2.psc.edu` in a terminal and run the following command.
 (Don't copy the `$`; in this and other examples further down the page, the `$` just signifies something you type in, rather than something that the computer prints out.)

-	$ gsissh bridges2 projects
+	$ projects

 There will be one or more lines starting with `Project:` in the output.
 Pick one, and remember the value to the right of the colon.
-For the rest of these instructions, we'll use PROJECT_ID where you need to put that value.
+For the rest of these instructions, we'll use `PROJECT_ID` where you need to put that value.

 #### Instructions